UsabilityEngineering/ux-journal-yoyeng83/README.md

 ## Conclusion

 This experience show small design flaws can create major discomfort in everyday interactions with technology.
-A simple expectation—having a fan cool and ventilate a bathroom—was completely undermined by poor design choices.
-By improving usability and giving users control over their environment, Heritage Inn could significantly enhance their guests.
-If they can't even **afford** to switch this fan system, there won't be any regulars.
-Having regulars can help any business to succeed.
+A simple expectation, having a fan cool and ventilate a bathroom was completely undermined by poor design choices.
+By improving usability and giving users control over their environment, Heritage Inn could significantly enhance their guests experience.

 ---